A Quick Start Guide

 Logging In To Your Blog

 The first thing you need to do is log in to your blog.
 Go to the homepage at http://blogs.shu.edu.
-On the right sidebar you will find a login box.
+In the footer you will find a login box.
 Enter in your PirateNet username and password to continue.

 The WordPress Dashboard